jeonghanlee/DynSharedLibs/README.md

 Michael Davidsaver [3] now developing the brand-new approach to embrace this method in the latest EPICS base.

+Note that this approach may not work the exist / prebuilt IOC due to unknown reasons.

+## Requirements

+* EPICS Base : one MUST download the exact version of EPICS base which was used to build the exist IOC

 ## Build Procedure

 ```bash